UniMath/agda-unimath/src/species/coproducts-species-of-types-in-subuniverses.lagda.md

-# Coproducts of species of types of subuniverse
+# Coproducts of species of types in subuniverses

 ```agda
 module species.coproducts-species-of-types-in-subuniverses where